 Culture care is to provide care for our culture’s “soul,” to bring to our cultural home our bouquet of flowers so that reminders of beauty—both ephemeral and enduring—are present in even the harshest environments where survival is at stake . . .
 Culture care restores beauty as a seed of invigoration into the ecosystem of culture.
 Such care is generative: a well-nurtured culture becomes an environment in which people and creativity thrive (Fujimura, 22).

 Elsewhere, Fujimura makes plain his own investment in a specifically Christian ecosystem, one which has truly learned how to care for the “soul” of places like Houston.
 At City Youth, I want us to inhabit a space where we both care about the culture and instill a culture of care—for one another as for our environment.
 I believe this is the model outlined for us throughout the Bible, a story that begins by announcing the creative powers of our Maker and ends by relaying the explosion of song and art and beauty that will accompany the establishment of God’s kingdom.

 Romans 1:20 reminds us that God’s beauty and character so permeate our daily lives that we are “without excuse” when it comes to his presence in our world.
-I want to suggest that if we take Romans 1 seriously, we must become yet more careful observers of the many pathways God can and will use to convey his beauty—in a play, a concert, an art exhibition, a pottery class, and even an Astros game!
+I want to suggest that if we take Romans 1 seriously, we must become yet more careful observers of the many pathways God can and will use to convey his beauty.
 We are to be students of the world he created not as an end unto itself, but so that we can know and appreciate the range of beautiful experiences that, at the last, point to the one who embodied the Beautiful, the Good, and the True.

 Therefore, if we should all be students of beauty, then it only makes sense to start with the students of City Church, who are in many ways just beginning the journey toward “becoming young.”